cloudfoundry/exemplar-release/README.md

 #### Post-Deploy ([docs](https://bosh.io/docs/post-deploy/))

-`post-deploy` is useful for tasks that must occur once all instances of a deployment are started, such as checking the health of an entire deployment or enabling a feature after a successful upgrade.
+`post-deploy` is useful for tasks that must occur once all instances of a deployment are started, such as checking the health of an entire deployment, enabling a feature after a successful upgrade, or finishing database migrations for an entire cluster.

 ### Stopping